inexorabletash/idldiff/README.md

   syntax highlighting of WebIDL files
 * Type or paste WebIDL in the left and right panels
 * The WebIDL will be validated using [webidl2.js](https://github.com/darobin/webidl2.js/)
 * The first error encountered will be shown at the bottom, with the offending line highlighted
-* If both left and right WebIDL is valid, the parsed results (AST structures) will be compared and some differences reported.
-The diff mechanism is really dumb - basically just a recursive JS comparison function.
+* If both left and right WebIDL is valid, the parsed results (AST structures) will be compared and the first set of differences reported.

 Caveats:

 * The diff report is extremely dumb.
+Basically just a recursive JS comparison function, with some attempt to provide context.
 * By default, member order for interfaces is ignored.
 This is to facilitate testing that reordering/commenting existing WebIDL files has not changed anything.
 To override this, load the page with `?order` as a query parameter.